tarbiarswat/Skill-Development-Kernel/README.md

 # Skill Development Kernel

-A minimal, stylish PHP site template for listing courses, programs and internships — ready for local development and safe review. 🎯
+A minimal, stylish PHP site template for listing courses, programs and internships, ready for local development and safe review. 🎯

 ## Quick start